Refreshing no-bake ricotta cheesecake with a delicious raspberry whipping cream topping. And detailed instructions on working with gelatin.

-This is the easier method, the one you will use when making desserts like Panna Cotta, for instance, where the cream has to be heated before allowing it to set.
+- This is the easier method, the one used when making desserts like Panna Cotta, for instance, where the cream has to be heated before allowing it to set.

-In this cake warm the milk/cream-sugar mixture gently, then add the hydrated gelatin to it and stir thoroughly to make sure that the gelatin is properly dissolved.
+- In this case, warm the milk/cream-sugar mixture gently.
+Add the hydrated gelatin to it and stir thoroughly to make sure that the gelatin is properly dissolved.

-Very important!
+- Very important!
 Do not add the gelatin to boiling liquids or it will “die”!
 The temperature of the product you are stirring it into should not be higher than 80 degrees Celsius/ 175 degrees Fahrenheit.
-You will not need a thermometer for this, just make sure that the mixture is not boiling, the liquid should only be warm.
+You will not need a thermometer, just make sure that the mixture is not boiling, the liquid should be only warm.

-Give the bloomed gelatin sheets to a small saucepan, yet large enough to hold the entire mixture you intend to mix with the gelatin.
+- Place the bloomed sheets into a small saucepan, yet large enough to hold the entire mixture you intend to mix with the gelatin.

-Start adding the liquid or dairy mixture to the gelatin only one tablespoon at a time.
+- Start adding the liquid or dairy mixture only one tablespoon at a time.
 Add the first tablespoon, incorporate it completely, then add the second tablespoon and so on.

-After adding about ½ or ¾ of the liquid in this manner, you can start adding more than one tablespoon at a time to the mixture, 2-4 tablespoons at a time, for instance.
+- Add about ½ or ¾ of the liquid in this manner.
+Then start adding more than one tablespoon at a time, 2-4 tablespoons, for instance.

-The procedure is the same for both gelatin granules or gelatin sheets, but in the case of the gelatin granules, you will not have to squeeze the gelatin, that is why the amount of water you will use has to be measured before.
+- The procedure is the same for both granules or sheets.
+In the case of the granules, you will not have to squeeze it.
+That is why the amount of water you will use has to be measured before.

 Adding whipped cream to the gelatin mixture: